NightRang3r/Broadlink-e-control-db-dump/README.md

 # Description

+# * All Scripts are written using python 2.7

 # econtrol-db-dump.py

 This script will "parse" the broadlink e-Control Android application **rmt.db database** and dump the IR / RF codes (in HEX format) for selected accessories into a text file which can be later used with broadlink-python to send the codes to the RM PRO hub.